A society that pursues equity and justice for all elders and vulnerable adults that is free of mistreatment and provides respectful, safe care.

 We value the humanity, dignity and voice of all vulnerable adults and elders.
 We will never compromise our singular focus on their wellbeing.

 Advocates of Quality Care for Vulnerable Adults

-Elder Voice Advocates (Elder Voice) is a coalition of family members and others who have experienced abuse, neglect and exploitation of loved ones who receive services from long-term care providers.
+Elder Voice Advocates (Elder Voice) is a coalition of elders, adults with disabilities and their family members and others who have experienced abuse, neglect and exploitation of loved ones who receive services from long-term, boarding and home care providers.

-Elder Voice also strives to create a safe space for families to empower them and others to be effective advocates on key issues.
+Elder Voice also strives to create a safe space for elders, adults with disabilities and their families to empower them and others to be effective advocates on key issues.

 Our name has changed to Elder Voice Advocates (EVA), to be more inclusive of all stakeholders, whether they be a family member, person living in long-term care or getting home health care services, professional medical provider, care provider, regulator, etc.

 Nancy Haugen, RN | President